 Exercise 32.
 Most people no longer use desktop computers to run applications but cell phones, tablets, and their cars’ information control screen.
 Soon people will use wearable computers in the form of intelligent glasses, clothes, and sports gear.
 In the somewhat more distant future, people may come with built-in bio computers that directly interact with body functions.
 Think of ten different forms of events that software applications on such computers will have to deal with.

 By itself, a raw computer is a useless piece of physical equipment.
 It is called hardware because you can touch it.
 This equipment becomes useful once you install software, that is, a suite of programs.
 Usually the first piece of software to be installed on a computer is an operating system.
 It has the task of managing the computer for you, including connected devices such as the monitor, the keyboard, the mouse, the speakers, and so on.
 The way it works is that when a user presses a key on the keyboard, the operating system runs a function that processes key strokes.
 We say that the key stroke is a key event, and the function is an event handler.
 In the same vein, the operating system runs an event handler for clock ticks, for mouse actions, and so on.
-Conversely, after an event handler is done with its work, the operating system may have to change the image on the screen, ring a bell, or print a document.
-To accomplish these tasks, it also runs functions that translate the operating system’s data into sounds, images, and actions on the printer.
+Conversely, after an event handler is done with its work, the operating system may have to change the image on the screen, ring a bell, print a document, or perform a similar action.
+To accomplish these tasks, it also runs functions that translate the operating system’s data into sounds, images, actions on the printer, and so on.

 Naturally, different programs have different needs.
 One program may interpret key strokes as signals to control a nuclear reactor; another passes them to a word processor.
 To make a general-purpose computer work on these radically different tasks, different programs install different event handlers.
 That is, a rocket launching program uses one kind of function to deal with clock ticks while an oven’s software uses a different kind.